kelloggm/cs-490-website/about.md

 unable to come to class).
 Notify the instructor via email if you need to participate in a particular class remotely.

+### Asking Questions

+There is a course [Discord server](https://discord.com/channels/1147225783987875950/1147225783987875953) which you can use to ask (and answer) questions about any of the course topics or for help with the homework.
+Participating on Discord is optional, but if you do participate in a productive manner (especially by answering other student's questions!), it will have a positive impact on your participation score.

 ## Course Project (both Individual and Group)

 The assignments and project for this class are designed to mirror the